Fonta1n3/FullyNoded/Readme.md

 - [keychain-swift](https://github.com/evgenyneu/keychain-swift) for storing your nodes credentials decryption key on your iPhones secure enclave.
 - [Tor](https://github.com/iCepa/Tor.framework) for connecting to your node more privately and securely.

+## Changes v0.1.15
+- Fix quick connect url so it is an actual url and parse it with URLComponents
+- The updated format is: `btcrpc://rpcuser:rpcpassword@4bahfbimpqb5jolr.onion:8332?label=Node%20Label&v2password=HSHS6LRHJD7tSs/r9lx`
+- Added QuickConnect class to handle deep link and QR code scanning

 ## Changes v0.1.14
 - Fix bug where tor thread was not fully refreshing.
 Just pull home table to refresh your tor thread.
 - Add V2 hidden service authentication